 The Board of Directors (hereinafter “the Board”) shall be the Governing Body of the Council within the meaning of that term as set forth in the Plan for a Citywide System of Neighborhood Councils (“Plan”).

-Section 1: Composition – The Board shall consist of nineteen (19) Stakeholders elected, selected or appointed by the Board and/or Community Stakeholders.
+Section 1: Composition.
+The Board shall consist of nineteen (19) Stakeholders elected, selected, or appointed by the Board and/or Community Stakeholders.
 The composition of the Board shall be as follows:

 A. Fourteen (14) Area Representatives – Four (4) from North Atwater, Four (4) from Central Atwater, and Six (6) from South Atwater.
 All Area Representatives must live, work or own real property within the area that he or she represents.

 B. One (1) Business Representative – Representing businesses operating within the AVNC boundaries.
 The Business Representative must have an ownership interest in, or be an employee or an agent of a business located within the AVNC boundaries